Tubbiestgore/Javascript-program/README.md

 # Future Work

 A short list of things that I can do in the future, when I come back to this project.

-- Make it so that the currency converter can do more than just Euro's and USD.
 - Learn more about .Html as well as .css.
 - I could perhaps make a more funcitonal webpage with better design.
 - Go into more depth with API's